Oregon’s data-driven resource on the well-being of the state’s children

 Welcome to the Oregon Child Integrated Dataset (OCID).
 This innovative data resource will help policymakers and state agencies work together more effectively to ensure all Oregon children have the opportunity to grow, thrive, and reach their full potential.

-You are invited to explore the OCID Child Well-being Dashboard where you can investigate an initial selection of health, educational, and social service indicators using geographic, demographic and cross-program attributes.
-The Dashboard allows you to explore interactions, investigate trends, and formulate key questions for research.
+Investigate a selection of health, educational, and social service indicators on child well-being using geographic, demographic and cross-program attributes.
+The OCID Child Well-being Dashboard allows you to explore interactions, investigate trends, and formulate key questions for research.

-OCID’s indicators of child well-being will span from pregnancy and birth through high school.
-The OCID Dashboard currently has 9 indicators and more will be added in the future.
+OCID’s indicators of child well-being span from pregnancy and birth through high school.
+The Dashboard was launched with an initial array of indicators and more will be added over the next year.

 Visit the Child Well-being Dashboard to learn more and explore the data!

 - Objective and nonpartisan

 - Longitudinal and cross-program, including all children born in Oregon since 2001

 To learn more about this project, visit About OCID

 does not reflect the full diversity in Oregon